tinahbu/ml_notes/README.md

 # My Machine Learning Notes

-An semi-organized folder of some ML related notes.
+A repo of some ML related notes.